 Aloha: Aloha is generally translated as "hello" or "goodbye" or "love".
-But Aloha is actually a two part word.
+But Aloha is a two-part word.

-"Alo" means to "face", suggesting presenting one's self without defense or obstructions.
+"Alo" means to "face", suggesting presenting oneself without defense or

 Aloha is a serious action in which one person presents themselves undefended and shares one's life force "Ha", with another person.
 It is a process where one lowers one's guard, extends trust and opens their soul for interaction with another person on a spiritual level.
 Sharing one's Aloha should not be taken lightly.
 To simply say Hello, Ano Ai or Welina are appropriate greetings.
 Aloha requires commitment and carries with it obligations.

-" Mā" is a contraction of the word Ma'a which means to be accustomed to, used to, knowing
+" Mā" is a contraction of the word Ma'a, which means to be accustomed to, used

 "Lama" means torch, light or lamp in turn suggesting enlightenment.